30th January 2019

 Our Educators use this information to program for the child’s first few weeks at the centre, supporting each child’s sense of belonging and security in a new environment.

-During orientation and the first few days at childcare, Educators make it a priority to learn as much as possible about each child’s individual routine.
+During orientation and the first week at childcare, Educators make it a priority to learn as much as possible about each child’s individual routine.

 Centre Manager of The Pavilion, Helene Skarparis, says this is important for Educators to understand what your child is interested in, when they eat, when they sleep, whether they have a comforter, what scares them, how to settle them and what they enjoy doing most.